absurdworlds/awlib/docs/hrengin_conventions.md

 	type_t *ptr;

 In my view, it is same as to write `type_t constvar` instead of `type_t const var`.

+##### Functions #####
+Another thing to point out: while function declarations should have a space before the first bracket of argument list, function calls should not.
+The reasoning behind this, is when searching for a function usage in sources, it should be easy to separate declarations from usage.

 #### Syntax ####